lucidsoftware/cumulus/modules/vpc.md

 In Cumulus, route tables are configured in separate files from the VPC config to keep the VPC config simple for higher level changes.
 Route table configurations are stored in a [configurable](#configuration) directory for route tables.
 A route table has the following properties:

 * `routes` - an array of route configurations for the route table.
-When creating a route, only one of `gateway-id`, `instance-id`, `network-interface-id` or `vpc-peering-connection-id` should be specified.
+When creating a route, only one of `gateway-id`, `network-interface-id` or `vpc-peering-connection-id` should be specified.
 Each route is a JSON object with the following properties:
   * `dest-cidr` - the CIDR address block used for the destination match.
 Routing is based on the most specific match
   * `gateway-id` - the ID of an Internet gateway or virtual private gateway attached to your VPC
-  * `instance-id` - the ID of a NAT instance in the VPC
   * `network-interface-id` - the ID of a network interface
   * `vpc-peering-connection-id` - the ID of a VPC peering connection
 * `propagate-vgws` - an optional array of virtual private gateway IDs that are allowed to propagate routes to this route table